The Discover it Cash Back and Discover it Student Cash Back are two great options for college students — we’ll help you decide which is best for you.

 Best card for grad students: Discover it Cash Back

 The Discover it card, by contrast, is more generous.
-In addition to giving cardholders up to 14 months to carry a balance interest-free, it also awards larger credit limits.
+In addition to giving cardholders a 14-month 0% intro APR on new purchases and balance transfers (then a variable APR of 11.99-22.99 percent), it also awards larger credit limits.
 Grad students who are applying for a second card – or experienced upperclassmen – will likely appreciate the Discover it card’s flexibility.
 Unlike the Discover it Student card, this is a card you can use regularly for everyday purchases, without being limited by an unusually low credit limit.

 With the student card, by contrast, you may only be granted $1,000 or less in available credit.
 So if you don’t pay off your balance in full each month, you may not be able to earn much in rewards without bumping up against your limit.
 With the Discover it card, by contrast, you’ll likely have a large enough limit to maximize your rewards spending, even if you occasionally carry a balance.